Niroj925/Gadget-Store/README.md

     ```

 2.  **Configure Environment Variables (.env files):**
-    Before starting Docker Compose, you need to create `.env` files for each part of the application (backend, client, and admin).
+    Before starting Docker Compose, you need to create `.env` files for backend.

     * In the root directory, create a `.env` file for the **server/backend**.
 Refer to `server/.env.example` for required variables, including your Google API credentials for OAuth.